Xiaohan5349/approw-docs-v1/docs/en/guides/app/sso.md

 After login success, it will redirect to the application callback address:
 ![](https://cdn.authing.cn/docs/20201216143917.png)

-Next click another application’s login button:
+Next, click another application’s login button:
 ![](https://cdn.authing.cn/docs/20201216144049.png)

 The user doesn’t need to enter the password again, the user can directly enter the application callback address: